BettercareHealth/bettercare/pmc/pmc-5-preterm-labour-and-preterm-rupture-of-the-membranes.md

 ### 5-25 How should you give nifedipine for the suppression of preterm labour?

-Three nifedipine (Adalat) 10 mg capsules (total 30 mg) should be taken by mouth.
-If there are still contractions with cervical dilatation and effacement 3 hours after the initial dose, a follow-up dose of 20 mg must be given.
+Three nifedipine (Adalat) 10&nbsp;mg capsules (total 30&nbsp;mg) should be taken by mouth.
+If there are still contractions with cervical dilatation and effacement 3 hours after the initial dose, a follow-up dose of 20&nbsp;mg must be given.

 ### 5-26 What are the contraindications to the use of nifedipine in suppressing labour?